sletz/interval/README.md

 # interval
-A simple interval library used by the Faust compiler
+A simple interval library for the Faust compiler.